Introduction

 The real fun of The Chess Memory Palace method comes at the board.
 Deep in a sharp Marshall Gambit, while your opponent is struggling to remember their preparation, you will be calmly walking through your palace, watching your repertoire laid out before you.

-What do all these images mean?
+So what do all these images mean?
 Let’s find out in Chapter 1.